Entrepreneur, Cosmetics Pioneer, Medical Research Catalyst, Author & Philanthropist

-As Founder and CEO of the global brand and informercial giant, Victoria Jackson Cosmetics, Victoria revolutionized the beauty industry with a more natural approach to makeup that championed the intrinsic beauty of every woman.
-She pioneered a new way to sell makeup when her cosmetics line became the first ever marketed on television.
-Victoria Jackson Cosmetics went on to become an international sales powerhouse, generating close to half a billion dollars in sales and serving two million loyal customers with more than 600 beauty products.
-Victoria personally designed and developed all of her products - ranging from cosmetics to hair care, skincare, fragrance and beyond.
+As Founder and CEO of the global brand and informercial giant, Victoria Jackson Cosmetics, Victoria revolutionized and dominated the beauty industry with her “No Makeup” makeup.
+Pioneering a new approach to sales, Victoria became the first to market a cosmetics line on television with eleven international infomercials.
+With a 10-year run on QVC, Victoria Jackson Cosmetics became an international sales powerhouse, with over 600 beauty products that generated a billion dollars in sales.
+Victoria’s approach to all that she does is personal – in this case by designing and developing all her products - ranging from cosmetics to hair care, skincare, fragrance and beyond.

-Victoria Jackson has written four books - most recently publishing The Power of Rare: A Blueprint for a Medical Revolution.
+Victoria has personally planned and produced a series of documentaries on the transformative progress in unraveling NMO and other autoimmune diseases - all in a remarkably short period of time.
+Additionally, she has written four books - most recently The Power of Rare: A Blueprint for a Medical Revolution.
 She and her daughter Ali Guthy co-authored the acclaimed Saving Each Other, a chronicle of their mother-daughter journey to overcome the odds of a terrifying diagnosis.
 Ms. Jackson’s two previous works include Redefining Beauty and Make Up Your Life: Every Woman’s Guide to the Power of Makeup.
-She currently sits on the board of the Los Angeles County Museum of Art, as well as the board of UCLA Health Systems.
+She currently sits on the board of LACMA, UCLA Health Systems and Time’s Up.

 Victoria is the proud mother of three children—Evan, Ali and Jackson---she and her husband Bill make their primary residence in Los Angeles.